Untouched (song): Critical reception

 David Balls from Digital Spy gave it three stars out of five.
 He said "Though it's been knocking about for a while, it's 'Untouched' that The Veronicas are touting as their breakthrough single over here."
 He concluded saying "There's little in the way of originality here, but the girls' vampish style and quirky charm should work in their favour."
 He had compared the song to the music of Pink and Avril Lavigne.
 FemaleFirst.co.uk gave the song four-and-a-half out of five stars, saying "Other than that, this looks set to be an epic dance floor tune over the summer of 2009, it’s definitely finding a place on my iPod that’s for sure!".

+In 2025 the song was voted 3rd in the Triple J Hottest 100 of Australian Songs.

-Chart performance
+Chart and commercial performance

 In their native Australia, the song debuted at number four, and rose to its peak of number two a week later.
 It remained there for three consecutive weeks, and stayed in the top ten for thirteen weeks and in the charts for a total of 29 weeks.
-It was certified platinum by Australian Recording Industry Association (ARIA) for selling over 70,000 copies there, and ranked at numbers 78 and 21 on the list of the best-selling songs of Australia in 2007 and 2008, respectively.
-The song debuted at number 34 on the New Zealand Singles Chart and peaked at number nine, charting for a total of 29 weeks.
-The song was certified gold by the Recording Industry Association of New Zealand (RIANZ), shipping over 7,500 copies there.
+It was certified Platinum by Australian Recording Industry Association (ARIA) for selling over 70,000 copies there, and ranked at numbers 78 and 21 on the ARIA Top 100 Singles lists for 2007 and 2008, respectively.
+The song debuted at number 34 on the New Zealand Singles Chart and peaked at number nine, charting for a total of 29 weeks and was certified 2× Platinum by Recorded Music NZ (RMNZ), shipping over 60,000 copies there.